datagistips/MapFailbruaryChallenge/README.md

 ## 🗓 February
 It will be in February considering #30DayMapChallenge takes place in November and #30DayMapFailChallenge is the opposite.

-- February is 2 months after, November is 2 months before
+- February is 2️⃣ months after, November is 2️⃣ months before
-- November = 11, 1 + 1 = 2 and 02 is February
+- November = 1️⃣1️⃣, 1️⃣ + 1️⃣ = 2️⃣ and 0️⃣2️⃣ is February

 Also, February may be the worst month to make a challenge because :

 - The number of days is never the same.
-So, keeping the name #30DayMapFailChallenge would be very stupid (like the challenge)
+So, keeping the name #30DayMapFailChallenge would be very stupid (like the challenge 🤡)
-- People concentrate their creative energy on a Valentine's Day gift
+- People concentrate their creative energy on a Valentine's Day gift 💔

 ## 💡 Any good ideas for bad maps ?
 [CLOSED]